Lesson 20: Early Beginner Review

 - Yankee Doodle

 - March.
-Bright, tongued, dotted rhythms.
+Bright, tongued, running eighth pairs.

 In F major